gersak/vura/README.md

 ```

 ## Calendars and timezones (Credits)
-**vura.core** internals are based on algorithms provided by
+**timing.core** internals are based on algorithms provided by
 awesome [Astronomy answers](https://www.aa.quae.nl/en/reken/juliaansedag.html)

-Timezones are contained in **vura.timezones.db** namespace and are parsed from files
+Timezones are contained in **timing.timezones.db** namespace and are parsed from files
 downloaded from [IANA - Time Zone Database](https://www.iana.org/time-zones)